| Overgrown Property Towards

 a safety hazard to pedestrians and drivers.

 What our responsibilities are !
+Report presence of overgrown property,

+improperly maintained land.
 Each and every resident can contribute to making

+our township a safe and pleasant place to live.
 If you come to be aware of any overgrown lands in our township,

 please contact the Council with a clear description of the